Michal299/be_teamX/README.md

 In order to run prestashop along with other required services you will need docker and execute command:
 `docker-compose up -build -d`

+You will also need to run
+`docker exec -it prestashopv2 rm -r instal`

 ## Members
 [Aleksandra Nadzieja](https://github.com/a-leandra)